 - Internet access will be disabled.

-- At the end of the exam the invigilator will collect in your disc.
+- At the end of the exam, DO NOT CLOSE THE DOCUMENT.
 You should check that you have saved the work to the disc.
+The invigilator will collect in your disc.

 - As you will be sharing the room with other candidates using computers, you may want to bring earplugs if you feel that the noise of people typing might disturb you.